sib-swiss/git-training/exercises/exercises_first_steps.md

 cd sibgit.github.io
 ```

-One person creates the team branch and pushes it to the remote on
+One person creates the team branch and pushes it to the remote.
+The example
-GitHub/GitLab.
-The example here is for the team `yeti`.
+here is for team `yeti`.

   > `-u` is the short option for `--set-upstream`.
 This option is needed
   > because, at this point, the local `yeti-dev` branch is not associated